The Concord Female Anti-Slavery Society: Concord, Massachusetts

-Emergence of Abolitionism
+Emergence of abolitionism

 The Concord Female Anti-Slavery Society (CFASS) was founded officially in 1837, however there is a longer history to abolitionism in Massachusetts.
-A man who went by the name “Felix”, possibly an enslaved person working for Mary and Abia Holbrook, was the first black individual to successfully lobby the local government in Boston to question slavery in Massachusetts and in the country.
-In 1773, Felix’s petition was printed in “The Appendix; Or, Some Observations on the Expediency of the Petitions of the Africans, living in Boston”.
-The Petition of 6 January 1773 was called by Felix a “humble petition” which confronted executive and legislative bodies in Boston, and he put forward the petition on behalf of enslaved people living in Boston and “other towns”.
-This petition brought attention to abolitionism which eventually manifested in more abolitionist movements in Massachusetts and slavery’s abolition in December 1865.
-The conditions for activism and social change became stronger with the colonist’s escalating conflict with England during the 1770s, combined with the cumulative frustration of enslaved people as slavery had expanded in Massachusetss between the 1720s and 1760s.
+A man who went by the name "Felix", possibly an enslaved person working for Mary and Abia Holbrook, was the first black individual to successfully lobby the local government in Boston to question slavery in Massachusetts and in the country.
+In 1773, Felix's petition was printed in "The Appendix; Or, Some Observations on the Expediency of the Petitions of the Africans, living in Boston".
+The Petition of 6 January 1773 was called by Felix a "humble petition" which confronted executive and legislative bodies in Boston, and he put forward the petition on behalf of enslaved people living in Boston and "other towns".
+This petition brought attention to abolitionism which eventually manifested in more abolitionist movements in Massachusetts and slavery's abolition in December 1865.
+The conditions for activism and social change became stronger with the colonist's escalating conflict with England during the 1770s, combined with the cumulative frustration of enslaved people as slavery had expanded in Massachusetts between the 1720s and 1760s.
 Throughout the 1770s activism took more footholds in society as enslaved and free black Americans along with white abolitionists started petitions, asserted their rights and defined their conditions, wrote letters and enacted change and traction regarding abolition.
 By 1775 The African Lodge, a branch of Freemasonry established by Prince Hall and 14 other free black men became the oldest black institution in America.
 In 1829 The African Lodge aided the black activist David Walker in while he was living in Boston, Massachusetts.
-This is where he published his “An Appeal to the Colored Citizens of the World” which called for black unity, equality and the fight against slavery.
+This is where he published his "An Appeal to the Colored Citizens of the World", which called for black unity, equality and the fight against slavery.
 This document was critical to the anti-slavery, abolitionist and black empowerment movement in Massachusetts and in America.
-The CFASS was founded 7 years after Walker's Appeal.
+The CFASS was founded seven years after Walker's Appeal.